 Our Analysis and Test Results

-The Journeyman features a 6061-T6 aluminum frame that is paired with a carbon fiber Fantail Deluxe fork.
-This fork features a number of mounting options for fenders and bikepacking accessories.
+The Journeyman features a 6061-T6 aluminum frame paired with a carbon fiber Fantail Deluxe fork.
+This fork features several mounting options for fenders and bikepacking accessories.
 The frame also features top tube bag mounts, multiple water bottle mounts, fender mounts, and rack compatibility.
 It has internal cable routing and tire clearance for up to 700 x 51c or 27.5" x 2.2" tires.
 It comes in six frame sizes, 50, 52, 54, 55.5, 57, and 59.5cm.

 We took the measuring tape to our size 57cm test model and found that it had a 568mm effective top tube length and a 380mm reach.
 The head tube angle measured out to be 70-degrees with a 73-degree seat tube angle.
 It had 440mm long chainstays, a 1060mm wheelbase, and the bottom bracket was 279mm high.
 Our test bike weighed in at 24 lbs and 5 oz with tubes and without pedals.